Nazpe/Nazpe.github.io/_posts/15-09-2025-movie-recommender-system.md

 ### Training and Testing Split

-To validate the performance of our recommendation system, the dataset was split into training (90%) and testing (10%) sets.
+After Pre-Processing the data, to validate the performance of our recommendation system, the dataset was split into training (90%) and testing (10%) sets.
 This allows us to train the model on a majority of the data and then evaluate its predictions on unseen data.

 ```python
 (Train, Test) = Ratings_df.randomSplit([0.9, 0.1], seed = 0)